Narrative vs. Authenticity

 There’s just one problem with being authentic.
 How do YOU know whether or not what I am saying is true versus what anyone else out there says is true?
 If you are new to the world of martial arts (or whatever subject is under discussion) you could easily be fooled by a liar trying to misrepresent himself using ChatGPT.
 Why should you listen to me?
 What makes me an authority?

-Put a cost on it, or demonstrate you have paid a cost, and it is already on it’s own a mark of credibility.
-Establish such a thing on an ongoing basis and suddenly you become the authenticity.
-Suddenly you control the narrative.
-This is how you chop off someone’s head in zen, ask them how much they would pay to get enlightened.
+This is how you chop off someone’s head in zen–ask them how much they would pay to get enlightened.
 The moment you have to put a cost on it, the fakers all start complaining.
 Those who are real rush at the opportunity to give you everything they have for the real gold.
 The real success.
+The rest, don’t chase it because the perceived value is not worth paying anything at all.
+Their true nature revealed, they disappear like flash powder.
+Poof.

-The inside joke is that none of this is intended to be forced behavior.
-This is just the picture of a properly run and healthy community.
+None of this relies on any kind of forced behavior.
+It is just the picture of a healthy community.
 The problem is our community today is not like this; it is run by people who have not suffered to achieve what they have, but have abused social media to gain followers, mostly for personal gain, without concern for the art.

 Confucius writes,「富與貴,是人之所欲也;不以其道得之,不處也。貧與賤,是人之所惡也;不以其道得之,不去也。」